centre-for-educational-technology/EMMA_la_dash_API/README.md

 Please do not mistaken that with API versioning, there is only one API and this one refers to the APP version.
 At the moment there is no intention on creating multiple API versions, if that ever happens, then it would use a better strategy of prefixing the URI like **v1/course/ID/participants**.

-# TODO

-* Add restraints for SINCE and UNTIL to statement getters
-* Fetch the data about PeerAssessment and how could these be used (URL building and inclusion in some queries)
-* How to deal with score problem of -1 to 1 (most probably only 0 to 1 should be considered for calculation)
-* Make sure that all normal queries only require the data that is really needed and used, this will make queries faster and limit the data transfer